wso2/docs-ob-toolkit-cds/en/docs/get-started/try-out-flow.md

 ### Authorizing a consent

+The Accredited Data Recipient application redirects the bank customer to authenticate and approve/deny application-provided consents.

 1. Generate the request object by signing the following JSON payload using supported algorithms.

     ``` tab="Format"